-1. SF 424 (R&R).
+1. SF 424 (R&R)

 Complete this form first to populate data in other forms.
-Complete all the required fields in accordance with the pop-up instructions on the form.
-The list of certifications and assurances referenced in Field 17 can be found on the DOE Financial Assistance Forms Page at http://energy.gov/management/office-management/operational-management/financial-assistance/financial-assistance-forms, under Certifications and Assurances.
+The list of certifications and assurances referenced in Field 17 can be found on the DOE Financial Assistance Forms Page at http://management.energy.gov/business_doe/business_forms.htm, under Certifications and Assurances.